meganz/MEGAchat/src/asyncTestReadme.md

       and not reported.
     * `test.done(tag)` (Only async tests)
       Same as `loop.done(tag)`
+    * `test.cleanup = <void() function>`
+    Registers a cleanup function that will be run after the body of the test is completed, even if an error/exception occurred.

 ## Convenience macros
 There are a few convenience macros defined by the framework, and it's a good idea to include the public header of the